corispade/World_Weather_Analysis/README.md

 # Summary:
-Travelers can use this app to identify travel destinations based on their desired weather conditions, find the nearest hotels, current weather information and directions to other nearby cities.
+Travelers can use this app to identify travel destinations based on their desired weather conditions.
+Based on their parameters, they can find the nearest hotels along with the current weather information.
+Lastly, they will be able to create a travel itenerary map using driving directions to other nearby cities.

+Suggestions for app improvement:
+1. Add data for attractions in each city (restaurants, museums, theatres, historical attractions, etc.)
+2. Add cost information and parameters so travelers can filter cities and hotels by price
+3. Provide a customer feedback section where travelers can input their favorite cities and attractions for future travelers.